 5. Your expectation matters

 Just give yourself a minute to imagine how your first backpacking trip is going to look like.
 Will you be walking a lot with a backpack on your back?
-Are you planning on walking a bit and relax more in camp?
-Is it possible to leave your backpack in camp and go on a day trip?
+Are you planning on walking a bit and relaxing more at camp?
+Is it possible to leave your backpack at camp and go on a day trip?

 Make sure you know what kind of trip you want to make and that you know what to expect.
-Search if you can find personal stories from other backpackers that have done the same things as you are planning to do.
+Search for personal stories from other backpackers that have done the same things as you are planning to do.